All in One View

 groups = "sex",

-complete_dates = TRUE # Complete missing dates in the incidence object
+complete_dates = TRUE # Complete dates and missing counts

 )